opendr-eu/opendr/docs/reference/installation.md

 2. Using *pip* (CPU only)
 3. Using *docker* (CPU only)

-The following table summarizes the installation option based on your system architecture and OS:
+The following table summarizes the installation options based on your system architecture and OS:

 | Installation Method | CPU/GPU  | OS                    |
 |---------------------|----------|-----------------------|